 Landlord insurance protects the owners of rental homes, condos, or apartments.
 Many landlords are private property investors who make money from rental fees.
 Landlord insurance helps them protect their investment in the structure of the home they rent out.

 In some cases, the landlord may also live on the property, making it an owner-occupied building.
 In that case, the landlord may not be able to get landlord insurance, depending on the size of the property.
 For example, homeowners insurance can usually cover renting a room (or floor) of a house.
 However, home insurance is not for an apartment building with many individual units.

-The two primary coverage types in landlord insurance are liability and property insurance.
-Here’s a quick overview of each element.
+The two primary coverage types of landlord insurance are liability and property insurance.
+Here’s a quick overview of each.

 Landlord liability insurance